emilyjspencer/Notes/Java/README.md

 * concat()  - appends one string to another
 * endsWith() - check if a string ends with a specified character
 * equals()  - checks if two strings are equal.
 With primitive data types == is used instead
-* format()  - returns a formatted string using the specified local, format string and args
+* format()  - returns a formatted string using the specified locale, format string and args
 * compareTo()  - compares two strings lexicographically
 * indexOf() - returns the index of the first occurrence of a specified character in a string
 * replace()  - replaces a character with another character